-Hood College has outdoor and indoor pool facilities that employees may use for recreational purposes.
+Hood College has an indoor pool facility that employees may use for recreational purposes.
 These facilities are open year-round for academic and community activities.
-Employees may use the facilities according to the current Aquatics Department schedule.
+Employees may use the facility according to the current Aquatics Department schedule.

 The College recognizes the benefits that exercise and recreation contribute to an employee's health and well-being.
-Employees are encouraged to utilize the indoor and outdoor pool facilities as the Aquatics Department schedule permits.
-Family members may also utilize the pool facilities.
+Employees are encouraged to utilize the indoor pool facilities as the Aquatics Department schedule permits.

-Any staff member of the Hood College Community holding a current Hood College I.D. card is eligible to use the indoor or outdoor pool facilities.
+Any staff member of the Hood College Community holding a current Hood College I.D. card is eligible to use the indoor pool facilities.